JumaJuiceTime/CairnHack/adventures/conversions/falkrest-abbey.md

 ### 16 the Tomb of Queen Ethofled
 #### Maid of honor
-- Dagger (d6), increases WIL by 2 while carrying it.
+- Dagger (d6), increases PRS by 2 while carrying it.

 ### 17 the Secret Garden
 (as written)